-The Bank is subject to extensive and evolving regulatory regimes in the jurisdictions in which it operates.
+The Issuer is subject to extensive and evolving regulatory regimes in the jurisdictions in which it operates.

-The Bank faces the risk of changes in legislation or regulation in all of the countries in which it operates, including, but not limited to, the following:
+The Issuer faces the risk of changes in legislation or regulation in all of the countries in which it operates, including, but not limited to, the following:

-- monetary, liquidity, interest rate and other policies of central banks and regulatory authorities; - changes in government or regulatory policy that may significantly influence investor decisions, in particular in the markets in which the Group operates; - changes in regulatory requirements applicable to the financial industry, such as rules relating to applicable governance, remunerations, capital adequacy and liquidity frameworks and restrictions on activities considered as speculative; - changes in securities regulations as well as in financial reporting and market abuse regulations; - changes in tax legislation or the application thereof; - changes in accounting norms; - changes in rules and procedures relating to internal controls, risk management and compliance; - expropriation, nationalization, confiscation of assets and changes in legislation relating to foreign ownership.
+- monetary, liquidity, interest rate and other policies of central banks and regulatory authorities; - changes in government or regulatory policy that may significantly influence investor decisions, in particular in the markets in which the Group operates; - changes in regulatory requirements applicable to the financial industry, such as rules relating to applicable governance, remunerations, capital adequacy and liquidity frameworks, restrictions on activities considered as speculative and recovery and resolution frameworks; - changes in securities regulations as well as in financial reporting, disclosure and market abuse regulations; - changes in the regulation of certain types of transactions and investments, such as derivatives and securities financing transactions and money market funds; - changes in the regulation of market infrastructures, such as trading venues, central counterparties, central securities depositories, and payment and settlement systems; - changes in the regulation of payment services, crowdfunding and fintech; - changes in the regulation of data privacy and cybersecurity; - changes in tax legislation or the application thereof; - changes in accounting norms; - changes in rules and procedures relating to internal controls, risk management and compliance; and - expropriation, nationalization, price controls, exchange controls, confiscation of assets and changes in legislation relating to foreign ownership.